Key Takeaways

 Federal and state law prohibit retaliation against families who exercise their legal rights.
 The Family Educational Rights and Privacy Act (FERPA) protects student records, and retaliatory actions by school officials could themselves give rise to additional legal claims.
 That said, practical concerns exist, and your attorney can discuss strategies for protecting your child's educational environment during the case.

 No child should be afraid to go to school because of the person assigned to keep them safe.
-When a school resource officer crosses the line from protection to abuse, the federal civil rights system provides a path to accountability — for the officer, the police department, and the school district.
-At Addison Law Firm, we bring the same aggressive advocacy to cases involving children that we bring to every civil rights matter.
+When a school resource officer crosses the line from protection to abuse, the federal civil rights system can provide a path to accountability — for the officer, the police department, the school district, or the entities whose policies caused the harm.
 Contact us for a free, confidential consultation.

 Your Child Deserves Better